PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 18:56:57
+Last updated: 2024-04-02 18:57:30
-Random Quote: Doing nothing is better than being busy doing nothing. - Laozi
+Random Quote: There is nothing on this earth more to be prized than true friendship. - Thomas Aquinas